How to return a table in PostgreSQL function

 Look at line 2 where the return type of the function is TABLE(employee_name text, salary numeric) which means the function will return a table (set of rows) containing records, and the returning table (set of rows) record will contain two values of employee name of type text and salary of type numeric.

-Then at line 5, the returning value of the function within BEGIN and END is QUERY as output to the function.
-So when you want the function to return records use the function return type as Table() and the function body return value as QUERY with SELECT statement.
+Then, at line 5, the returning value of the function within BEGIN and END is QUERY, which is output by the function.
+So when you want the function to return records, use the function return type as Table() and the function body return value as QUERY with a SELECT statement.

-Now call the function retrieve_employees_using_department(2) with a department ID equal to 2 which is the engineering department.
+Now, call the function retrieve_employees_using_department(2) with a department ID of 2, which corresponds to the engineering department.

 SELECT retrieve_employees_using_department(2);

-After execution of the above function with department ID equal to 2, it returns the two employees from the engineering department Santiago and Charles with salary 60000 and 62000 respectively.
+After executing the above function with a department ID of 2, it returns the two employees from the engineering department, Santiago and Charles, with salaries of $60,000 and $62,000, respectively.

 This is how you can define your own function in PostgreSQL to perform specific tasks.